Aryan Nations

-The Aryan Nations was a North American antisemitic, neo-Nazi, white supremacist hate group that was originally based in Kootenai County, Idaho, about 2 3/4 miles (4.4 km) north of the city of Hayden Lake.
-Richard Girnt Butler founded the Aryan Nations in the 1970s.
+Aryan Nations was a North American neo-Nazi and white supremacist hate group that was originally based in Kootenai County, Idaho, about 2 3/4 miles (4.4 km) north of the city of Hayden Lake.
+Richard Girnt Butler founded Aryan Nations in the 1970s.

+Starting in 1981, Butler organized yearly gatherings of white supremacists at his compound in Idaho which he termed the "Aryan Nations World Congress."
+At his first conference, Butler called for the division of the United States into racial mini-states, including a white ethnostate in the Pacific Northwest.
+He said that he had a black ally in the plan, Louis Farrakhan, leader of the Nation of Islam.
+At the 1983 Aryan Nations World Congress, Louis Beam and other leaders in the white power movement declared war on the U.S. government.